hykilpikonna/AquaDX/README.md

 Run `java -jar aqua.jar` or use the `start.bat` if you are using windows.

-By default, aqua will use sqlite and save user data in data/db.sqlite.
+By default, Aqua will use sqlite and save user data in data/db.sqlite.

 If you want to MySQL (or MariaDB), edit configuration then it will auto create the table and import some initial data.